Guidelines for Funding Applicants (v1.6)

 2.1 Application rounds for the CAAR Grants Program will be advertised on the CAAR website.

-2.2 To enable an accurate and comprehensive assessment of applications, all applicants must complete the CAAR Grants Program Application Form online.
-Potential applicants can preview the form before applying
+2.2 To enable an accurate and comprehensive assessment of applications, all applicants must complete the application form.
+Applications must be submitted electronically.
+Potential applicants can access and enter the form without necessarily submitting.
+Intending applicants may work on the application over time before clicking on the final submit button.

-2.4 Applicants must also provide signed letters of support from two referees (see 7 – Referee Requirements).
+2.4 Applicants must also provide signed letters of support from two referees (see 7 – Referee Requirements, below).

 2.5 CAAR reserves the right to amend without notice the Funding Application Form and these associated Guidelines for Funding Applicants.
 It is the responsibility of applicants to check with the CAAR website or the CAAR Secretariat on tel: (02) 6261 2090 or email: email@example.com that the respective documents are current.